Winston Hills

 Winston Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 18 projects that are expected to impact the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 22 such projects that are expected to impact the area.
 Notable among these are the Winston Hills Mall Food Court Renovation, Max Ruddock Reserve Amenities Building and Viewing Platform, 25-27 Reynolds Street Old Toongabbie, and Stream Northmead.
-The following list details those projects likely to be most relevant.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.